Product Review: Trail Tech Voyager GPS Enduro Computer

 Hands-On Review Of The Trail Tech Voyager GPS

-I am thrilled with my purchase of the Trail Tech Voyager, and I look forward to getting better and faster with its help.
-If you are serious about how, where, and why you ride, then this is the absolute best purchase you can make, hands down.
+I am thrilled with my purchase of the Trail Tech Voyager and look forward to getting better and faster with its help.
+If you are serious about how, where, and why you ride, then this is hands down the absolute best purchase you can make.
 Get Yours Here.

 Full Review

-I recently installed the Trail Tech Voyager GPS on my 2013 KTM 450 XC-F. I like to think of myself as a serious rider in that I want to know exactly how I am riding, then asking myself if I can do it better.
+I recently installed the Trail Tech Voyager GPS on my 2013 KTM 450 XC-F. I like to think of myself as a serious rider in that I want to know exactly how I am riding and then ask myself if I can do it better.
 I’ve been looking into the Voyager for a while now because of what it can tell me about how I am riding and how my bike is reacting to me.
-Also, I don’t like getting lost so that the GPS will come in handy there!
+Also, I don’t like getting lost, so the GPS will be handy there!

 The first thing I realized about this Trail Tech computer is that you don’t have to hook it up to use it because almost everything is self-contained.
-The built-in battery lets you use the Voyager without having to connect to the bike battery.
+The built-in battery lets you use the Voyager without connecting to the bike battery.
 Without vehicle power, you can still use the GPS for trail mapping, speed, altitude, and compass.
-I find this very useful because now I can use the Voyager for multiple bikes.
-This also means that you can mount the Voyager Trail Computer and be riding within 10 minutes of opening the box!
+I find this helpful because I can now use the Voyager for multiple bikes.
+This also means you can mount the Voyager Trail Computer and ride within 10 minutes of opening the box!

-To get the most out of your Trail Tech Voyager, you will need to do a full install to get measurements for wheel speed, engine temperature, RPMs, and vehicle power.
-Fortunately, a full install of the Voyager is relatively simple and only requires basic hand tools.
+To get the most out of your Trail Tech Voyager, you must do a full install to get measurements for wheel speed, engine temperature, RPMs, and vehicle power.
+Fortunately, a complete installation of the Voyager is relatively simple and requires only essential hand tools.
 You can find the Trail Tech Voyager install walkthrough HERE.

 What Do You Get With the Trail Tech Voyager Trail Computer?